Rif Dimashq offensive (February–April 2018): Humanitarian impact

 250 people were reportedly killed within the first two days of the opening bombardment phase, the highest 48-hour death toll in the Syrian conflict since the 2013 chemical attack on eastern Ghouta.
 According to a medical worker, the situation forced doctors to use expired drugs, including anesthetics, because they had no other option.

 On 21 February, SOHR reported 260 people had been killed since the night of 18 February, with 106 killed on 20 February alone.
 According to Doctors without Borders (MSF), 13 health facilities had been destroyed or damaged because of the airstrikes.

-On 22 February, Panos Moumtzis, the U.N. humanitarian coordinator for Syria, reported that "80 percent of the population of the town of Harasta was living underground".
+On 22 February, Panos Moumtzis, the UN humanitarian coordinator for Syria, reported that "80 percent of the population of the town of Harasta was living underground".
 The same day, the number of health facilities stricken had grown to 22 as medics and doctors stated that "the medical system in eastern Ghouta is near collapse", and that only three facilities remained fully operational.
 International organizations claimed there was "clear evidence that hospitals were deliberately targeted".

 On 23 February, it was reported that one journalist, Abdul Rahman Ismael Yassin, died from injuries sustained in a 20 February airstrike.
 Between 18 and 24 February, more than 520 civilians were killed and 2,500 wounded in the Eastern Ghouta area due to the Syrian government and Russia's air and artillery strikes.

 On 24 February, MSF warned that "casualty numbers in Syria's besieged East Ghouta enclave are soaring beyond imagination as the capacity to provide healthcare is in its final throes".
-The next day, according to SAMS-supported medical staff, 1 child was killed and 11 people suffered breathing problems due to an alleged chlorine attack.
+The next day, according to SAMS-supported medical staff, one child was killed and 11 people suffered breathing problems due to an alleged chlorine attack.

 On 2 March, two children managed to leave Eastern Ghouta under the cover of darkness via a humanitarian corridor, according to a Russian general.
 The general, speaking for the Russian Center for the Reconciliation of the Warring Sides, said the rebels repeatedly shelled the corridor intended for the exit of civilians from that area and were also keeping hostage the population in the rebel-controlled Eastern Ghouta, threatening to punish those wishing to leave.
 The same day, the UN High Commissioner for Human Rights said that the Syrian government air strikes and shelling on the Ghouta are "likely war crimes, and potentially crimes against humanity", while MSF stated that 15 out of 20 facilities supported by them in East Ghouta have been hit by bombing or shelling.